Cryptic-Bunny/cryptic-bunny.github.io/docs/02-Component-Selection/Component-Selection.md

 | Small version of the first IC     |                                           |

 **Choice: Microchip Technology MCP6004T-I/OT**
-**Rationale:** It's a readily available part handed out in EGR 304.
-The footprint is already made in KiCad, reducing PCB design effort.
-The 4 op amps allow for future system expansion.
+**Rationale:**The biggest deciding factor is that it's a readily available part, given that it was handed out to each student in the EGR 304 class.
+Along with that, the footprint for it is already made with Kicad, so there is less work that needs to be done when it comes to manufacturing a PCB with this part in mind.
+Lastly, because it contains 4 op amps, it means if more systems need to be added, there will be remaining slots for it.
 ---

 # Linear Voltage Regulator